damianhakert/damianhakert.github.io/source/posts/2017-02-14-our-retrospective-and-kickoff-are-public.html.md

 ## The Kickoff Meeting

-Before working on the next release we have a kickoff call (usually on the 8th of each month) to explain what we expect to ship in the next release.
+Before working on the next release we have a kickoff call (on the first working day after the 7th) to explain what we expect to ship in the next release.
 The [kickoff notes] are public and you are invited to comment on them.
 If you're interested, you can even join the [kickoff call][retro-kickoff-call], on the 23rd of every month at 6pm CET / 9am PST (unless it's on a weekend, then it's the first working day of the week after).